Pratikshinde55/Ansible-setup-onAWS/README.md

     ansible --version

-- Note: In this way we give pre-created ansible config file
+**In this way we give pre-created ansible config file**

 ![image](https://github.com/user-attachments/assets/115c887d-9b18-4d02-9b33-17dbf6887303)

-##### ansible.cfg file settings:
+### ansible.cfg file Settings:

-- In ansible config file we do following changes:
+In Ansible config file we do following changes:

-open ansible.cfg
+Command for open ansible.cfg

-           #vi /etc/ansible/ansible.cfg
+     vi /etc/ansible/ansible.cfg

   A. In this file we Add privilege escalation this give become method: